mcmakler/swagger-gin-generator/README.md

 ## Initialize wrapper

-For wrapper using you need to initialize gin router and use it:
+For wrapper use you need to initialize gin router and use it:

 ``` go
 import "github.com/mcmakler/swagger-gin-generator/wrapper"